f-bn/systemd-portable-services/README.md

 There are 2 types of images in this repository :

   - **Runtime images** (`*-runtime`) : base images used to share runtime(s) between multiples Portables Services (OpenJDK, NodeJS, Python...) by using the `extension` feature
-  - **Regular images** : the service application itself, they can be monolithic (runtime + application embedded) or they can be a lightweight extension image (but this require a runtime base image)
+  - **Regular images** : the service application images, they can be monolithic (runtime + application embedded in a single image) or they can be a lightweight extension image (but they require a runtime base image in order to run)

 **Requirements**